The annual Fast and Vigil is a grassroots, not-for profit effort to reach out to

 - a place for out of town participants to sleep at the Center for Creative Nonviolence (which directly supports the CCNV’s programs to support the homeless in DC)

 - water, juices, Gatorade and ice to keep the fasters and vigilers cool and hydrated

-- 4,000+ brochures to educate both visitors and locals about the death penalty
+- brochures, stickers and buttons to educate both visitors and locals about the death penalty

 - an air conditioned base at the United Methodist Building for bathrooms and breaks from the heat